burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 This example demonstrates that if somebody finds ref-qualifiers too messy for implementing `value()` methods, the C++23 feature with explicit object parameters provides an alternative syntax to write methods `g()`.

-Essentially, new syntax allows you to rewrite the ref-qualified member functions using a slightly different syntax.
+Essentially, the new syntax allows you to rewrite the ref-qualified member functions using a slightly different syntax.

 ## 11. If consteval - shorthand for std::is_constant_evaluated() in constexpr functions

 The [constexpr](#constexpr-c11) function's body can be executed both in compile time and in runtime.
 The checking that the current function context is compiled for compile-time can be attained since C++20 via [std::is_constant_evaluated()](https://en.cppreference.com/w/cpp/types/is_constant_evaluated).
-The C++23 introduced essentially shorthand for
+The C++23 introduced essentially a shorthand for
 `if (std::is_constant_evaluated())` as `if consteval`.

 Example: